Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Wasaga Beach is home to a well-known provincial park that lies entirely within the town’s limits, but the Ford government plans to transfer some of this parkland to the municipality, prompting critics to warn that this could create a troubling precedent.
+Wasaga Beach is home to a well-known provincial park that lies entirely within the town’s borders, but the Ford government plans to hand over some of this parkland to the municipality.
+Opponents believe this move could create a troubling precedent.

-“This beautiful white sand beach is the heart and lungs of our community,” Wasaga Beach Mayor Brian Smith said, referring to the world’s longest freshwater beach.
+“This beautiful white sand beach is the heart and lungs of our community,” Wasaga Beach Mayor Brian Smith stated, referencing the world’s longest freshwater beach.

-He told City News that handing over about 60 hectares of sandy land from the provincial government to Wasaga Beach helps correct a historical injustice.
+He shared with City News that transferring around 60 hectares of sandy land from the provincial government to the Town of Wasaga Beach would correct a historical injustice.

 “ came in the ’60s and ’70s and expropriated a bunch of lands here.
 They tore down four-storey, five-storey hotels.
 They tore down cottage courts,” Smith said.

-During a visit in spring, Ontario Premier Doug Ford announced a $38-million investment for redeveloping the beach while ensuring some parkland remains accessible as a public beach for everyone.
+During a visit in spring, Ontario Premier Doug Ford announced a $38-million plan to redevelop the beach and return some parkland on the condition that it remains accessible as a public beach for everyone.

-“There’s no doubt in our mind that once this has been done, it has set a precedent to be able to do that to any park or protected area,” Jarvis Strong, a spokesperson for the Escarpment Corridor Alliance, told City News.
+“There’s no doubt in our mind that once this has been done, it has set a precedent to be able to do that to any park or protected area,” Jarvis Strong, speaking for the Escarpment Corridor Alliance, told City News.

-The group doesn’t oppose attracting more visitors but worries whether the provincial government can adequately protect wildlife and environmental features in such areas.
+The organization doesn’t oppose attracting more tourists but raised concerns about whether the provincial government can adequately protect wildlife and environmental features.

-A spokesperson for the Ontario Ministry of Environment, Conservation and Parks strongly disagreed with these concerns.
+A spokesperson for the Ontario Ministry of Environment, Conservation and Parks strongly disagreed with these worries when asked about them.

 “If this was anywhere else in the world, it would be treated much differently, and I think that this government gets it.
-I know that our municipality gets it,” he said.
+I know that our municipality gets it,” he expressed.

 Source link